BrownVisualProsthesisProject/Visual_prosthesis/README.md

 <summary>Considerations</summary>

-The main goal at this phase is to develop a reliable Manager that can switch (start and kill) between Processes (modes.)
-Developing each module in parallel (pytesseract, Yolov5, localization...) is possible.
+The main goal at this phase is to develop a reliable Manager that can switch (start and kill) between Processes (modes.), while developing each module in parallel (pytesseract, Yolov5, localization...).